ammar20112001/Generative-AI--Healthcare-Translation-Web-App/README.md

 ## Overview

-The **Healthcare Translation App** is a powerful tool designed to assist healthcare professionals in multilingual environments.
+The **Real Time Healthcare Translation App** is a powerful tool designed to assist healthcare professionals in multilingual environments.
 It uses state-of-the-art AI technology to transcribe speech, translate it into a target language, and convert the translated text back into speech in real-time.

 ### Key Features:
 - **Speech-to-Text**: Transcribes spoken language into text using Google Cloud Speech-to-Text.